NetherGamesMC/support/docs/buying-a-premium-rank.md

 ![image](assets/IMG_1584.png)

 Once you have a valid payment method with sufficient funds, press "Purchase."
 We will present you with a success or error message.
-Feel free to contact us at our [Discord Server](https://ngmc.co/d) if you need clarification on what an error means.
+Feel free to contact us through Modmail on our [Discord server](https://ngmc.co/d) if you need clarification on what an error means.
 After successfully purchasing a gift, the settings modal will appear (which you can open again by pressing your username in the upper-right corner).

 You can now copy this gift code URL to share with friends and family or in giveaways.
 It expires in 48 hours, but you can generate a new one anytime.